dansl/MacOS-Apps/README.md

-# MacOS-Apps
+# MacOS-Stuff
-A list of my favorite MacOS apps.
+Here's a list of all my favorite apps and tips about MacOS.

 | Name | Price | Note |
 | --- | --- | --- |